-My Blueberry Margarita wins for the Cinco De Mayo tequila drink this week!
-A twist on a classic lime margarita, the blueberries go really well with the tequila in this drink, trust me.
+My Blueberry Margarita Recipe wins for the Cinco De Mayo tequila drink this week!
+A twist on a classic lime margarita, the fresh blueberries go really well with the tequila in this drink, trust me.

 You don’t have to break the super expensive tequila for this drink because the blueberry flavor really comes through.
 But I’m not saying that you shouldn’t use great tequila either, my wife always says that the best margaritas are made with Patrón…expensive, but the best!